etudurd/K8s2Conjur/README.md

 **K8s2Conjur is a fully automated onboarding framework** that scans Kubernetes or OpenShift workloads and securely integrates both applications and secrets into **CyberArk Conjur Enterprise**.

-This solution goes beyond secret injection — it dynamically **onboards the application itself** into Conjur by:
-- 🔍 Scans Kubernetes/OpenShift workloads for referenced secrets (env vars, volumes)
-- 🏗️ Dynamically generates a **dedicated Host identity policy** in Conjur to represent the workload.
-- 🔐 Onboards discovered secrets into Conjur with their initial values.
-- 📜 Creates and loads granular Conjur policies: variables, permissions, access rules.
-- 🧩 Injecting the Secrets Provider sidecar to fetch secrets securely at runtime using **JWT-based authentication**
-- ⚙️ Automatically updating deployments with Conjur integration patches

 K8s2Conjur performs the following steps
 - 🔍 Scans Kubernetes/OpenShift workloads for referenced secrets (env vars, volumes)
 - 🔐 Onboards discovered secrets into Conjur with their initial values